 A literary travel article, “Sentimental Journey,” based on my Wyoming book tour in Summer 2016 was published online by Medium.

-Along with an MA in English from Cal State-East Bay, I have taken creative writing courses through UCLA’s Extension Program, and participated in the Napa Valley Writers’ Conference (NVWC) and the Mendocino Coast Writer’s Conference (MCWC) to learn more about the craft of writing.
+Along with an MA in English from California State University-East Bay, I have taken creative writing courses through UCLA’s Extension Program, and I have participated in Fishtrap, A Writers Gathering; the Napa Valley Writers’ Conference (NVWC); and the Mendocino Coast Writer’s Conference (MCWC) to learn more about the craft of writing fiction and nonfiction.

-After ending my career in university administration five years ago, I moved from San Francisco to Sonoma County with my husband Bob and soon joined the Redwood Writers, a large and active branch of the California Writers Club based in Santa Rosa.
-I’m currently Vice President of the club, and co-chaired the biennial Pen to Published Writer’s Conference in April 2018.
+After finishing my career in university administration in 2014, I moved from San Francisco to Sonoma County with my husband Bob and soon joined Redwood Writers, the largest of 22 branches of the California Writers Club.
+I’m currently Vice President of Redwood Writers and I co-chaired the biennial Pen to Published Writer’s Conference in April 2018.
 I’m also a member of the Society of Children’s Book Writers and Illustrators (SCBWI); and have benefited from membership in the Bay Area Independent Publishers Association (BAIPA) and the Left Coast Writers, hosted by Book Passage in Corte Madera.